Winter Damp Prevention Checklist: Protect Your Home This Season

 1. Guttering and Drainage

-Take some time to do a sweep of your property to ensure that all your drainpipes and guttering are clear of leaves and other debris.
+Take a moment to inspect your property to ensure that all your drainpipes and gutters are clear of leaves and other debris.
 While this is never a pleasant task, it can be helpful to brave the elements during a heavy downpour and assess if your drains are in full working order.

 2. Roof Inspection

-If you can, try to inspect your roof or bring in an expert to assess it.
+If possible, inspect your roof or hire an expert to assess it.
 You are on the lookout for any missing or damaged tiles.
-The rain or snow will penetrate the gaps in your roof, allowing the moisture to trickle down into your property, creating the ideal conditions for penetrating damp.
+Rain or snow can slip through roof gaps.
+Moisture then trickles into your property, creating perfect conditions for penetrating damp.

 Damp prevention